IN TUNE | Public Recordings Stream In for New World Symphony’s Project 305

 The entire company fills the stage for crowd scenes and chorus lines in Who Cares?, a 1970 tribute to George Gershwin and classic American musicals.
 Balanchine strips away snappy lyrics and refines sweeping gestures recognizable to Broadway fans for a balletic twist on the infectious melodies and dramatic flair that highlight some of this company’s most endearing qualities.
 Renan Cerdeiro romances one starlet after another in three dazzling duets, interspersed with solos allowing each principal to shine.

-Patricia and Jeanette Delgado impart pleasure in every polished step they take with their extended family that raised the sisters from star pupils at Miami City Ballet School into hometown heroines.
-So the news that Patricia is officially leaving the nest (to test her mettle in the dance capital after a decade in MCB’s top tier) adds a bittersweet note to her appearances in Program 4.
-A special tribute is in the works for the season finale Sunday, April 9, at Broward’s Au Rene Theater, when Delgado takes her last bow with the company in its first production she ever danced onstage as a full-fledged corps member, completing the circle with this love letter to New York theater – and underscoring the irony of its apathetic title, after the George and Ira Gershwin number “Who Cares?
+Patricia and Jeanette Delgado imbue every step they take with the innate talent and dedication that propelled them from star pupils at Miami City Ballet School into hometown heroines.
+After polishing her artistry as a principal for ten years, older sister Patricia just announced she is leaving the nest to test her mettle independently in the dance capital.
+A special tribute is in the works for MCB’s season finale at the Broward Center’s Au Rene Theater on April 9, when Delgado joins her extended family to reprise the production that marked her first performance as a full-fledged company member.
+Completing the circle with one last turn in this love letter to New York theater underscores the bittersweet phrasing of the title song “Who Cares?
 (So Long As You Care For Me).”

 62 N.E.
 27 St., Wynwood